zdeptawa/terraform-azurerm-demo/README.md

 You will also need to have the ssh key file created on your local system.
 By default, the ssh_key will be pulled from `~/.ssh/tfaz_id_rsa.pub`.

-To deploy this on Azure, make sure you've got the prerequisites covered ([Terraform] (https://www.terraform.io/) installed locally (at least version 0.11.1), settings for `provider` and an ssh key in place).
-After that, it's a matter of:
+To deploy this on Azure, make sure you've got the prerequisites covered ([Terraform](https://www.terraform.io/) installed locally (at least version `0.11.1`), settings for `provider` and an ssh key in place).
+After that, it's a matter of performing the following:

 1. Make sure that your prerequisites are in place and that your credentials work on Azure!
 2. `git clone` this repository and change directory to it